ErykMikolajewicz/reasoning_benchmark/docs/methodology.md

 - **MULTI_PV** – forces selection among multiple options to introduce variability in games.
 - **MOVE_ACCEPTANCE_THRESHOLD_CENTI_PAWS** – the minimum level of acceptable moves compared to the best one.
 Thanks to this, extremely poor moves are rejected (e.g., when in check, the engine will not choose a move leading to immediate loss).

-Engine settings can be found in the file:
+Engine settings can be set in the file:
 `settings/engine.env`

 ---